 If you put your money in the municipal bond, you’d earn $1,500 in interest (at 5.0% yield) and not pay any federal income taxes.
 The taxable bond investment, however, would provide you only $1,407 in income after federal income taxes had been deducted (a 4.7% yield).

 It can be concluded that municipal bonds will definitely provide better yield after taxes.
-This advantage can further be maximized if compared with state and local income taxes, at the end of the day numbers will speak in favor of such tax exemption schemes.
+These advantages of tax exemption can further be maximized if compared with state and local income taxes, at the end of the day numbers will speak in favor of such tax exemption schemes.